simplesamlphp/simplesamlphp/docs/simplesamlphp-modules.md

 object.
 The ConfigPageEvent object provides access to the template using the `getTemplate` method on the event.

-The old hook funciton in `hooks` might look like the following.
+The old hook function in `hooks` might look like the following.

     // old hook interface
     function cron_hook_configpage(Template &$template): void